Ander Herrera: Return to Athletic Bilbao

-On 27 August 2022, Herrera signed for his former club Athletic Bilbao on a season-long loan with an option-to-buy.
-The deal was made permanent on 31 January 2023.
+On 27 August 2022, Herrera returned to Athletic Bilbao on loan.
+A day later he was presented, with the number 23, at San Mamés in front of 2,000 fans.
+On 17 September he made his second debut as a Lion in a home victory over Rayo Vallecano, replacing Oihan Sancet.
+On 18 October in his first start, he provided a backheel pass to Iñaki Williams to score in the first minute of the fixture against Getafe.

+On 31 January 2023, Athletic exercised their purchase option at no cost.
+On 2 March, he issued a statement expressing his concern about the continuous muscle injuries he was suffering throughout the season which were preventing him from having a sustained run of games.
+On 22 April, after three months without starting, he was in the lineup in a win over Almería.
+In his second season, he was part of the squad which won the Copa del Rey, although he was an unused substitute in the final against Mallorca.
+On 13 June 2024, he extended his contract until 2025.

+Boca Juniors

+On 17 January 2025, Athletic Bilbao and Boca Juniors reached an agreement on the transfer of Herrera.

 International career

 Herrera was a member of the Spain under-20 squad which won gold in football at the 2009 Mediterranean Games in Pescara, Italy.

 Herrera was selected by Spain under-21 coach Luis Milla for the 2011 UEFA European Under-21 Championship in Denmark.
 On 12 June, in the group stage opener against England, he scored a controversial goal in an eventual 1–1 draw.
 In the final against Switzerland, through another header, Herrera netted the first goal in an eventual 2–0 win in Aarhus.
 He played for Spain at the 2012 Summer Olympics.

 He received his first senior call-up on 3 October 2016, for 2018 World Cup qualification fixtures against Italy and Albania, but did not feature in either game.
-He made his senior international debut against England, at Wembley Stadium, on 15 November 2016, coming on as a second-half substitute in a 2–2 draw.
+He made his senior international debut against England, at Wembley, on 15 November 2016, coming on as a second-half substitute in a 2–2 draw.

 Style of play

-During his time at Manchester United, Herrera's style of play led to comparisons with Paul Scholes and he was even praised by Scholes himself as the club's best signing of the 2014 summer transfer window.
+During his time at Manchester United, Herrera's style of play led to comparisons with Paul Scholes, and he was even praised by Scholes himself as the club's best signing of the 2014 summer transfer window.
 He is a combative, box-to-box midfielder, known for his assured passing and high energy on the field, as well as his movement, tactical intelligence, ability to read the game, and technique, attributes which allow him to be deployed in several midfield positions, including as number six, as a number eight, or as number ten.

 Personal life

 Herrera's father, Pedro Herrera, was also a footballer who played as a midfielder.
-He also played for Real Zaragoza, as well as for Celta de Vigo, and served as general manager at both clubs.
+He also played for Real Zaragoza, as well as for Celta, and served as general manager at both clubs.
 Herrera has two children with his wife, Isabel Collado.